SDKs

 ```typescript Node.js theme={null}

-import { SpidraClient } from 'spidra-js'
+import { SpidraClient } from 'spidra'

 const spidra = new SpidraClient({ apiKey: process.env.SPIDRA_API_KEY })